 Wrong!
 Here are some of the world’s most breathtaking destinations that you can visit without breaking the bank, and score the experience of a lifetime for a steal!

 The Far East has always been an attractive option for budget-conscious travelers, with inexpensive visas, affordable accommodation and delicious traditional street food on offer.
 Vietnam offers all that and more, and it’s an exceptionally good option if you’re after a backpacking holiday, as you’ll meet hundreds of fellow travelers along your journey.
 Add to that over 3,000 kilometers of breathtaking tropical coastline, fascinating culture and world famous cuisine, and there’s very little not to love about this amazing country.
+Check out some of the best Vietnam package tours to find out more about this amazing country.

 Pro tip – sellers at the local markets will expect you to haggle, so the price they initially quote you is likely to be twice or even three times what they actually expect!
 It can be a bit of a culture shock for westerners, but once you get into the spirit you’re sure to find yourself enjoying the process!